 This research commenced with an appraisal of performance levels in the Ghanaian construction industry.
 Following a preliminary survey of the Ghanaian construction industry, the performance of the respondent Ghanaian contractors was compared with that of selected UK performance establish the gap in performance.
 A review of relevant literature covered the concepts of performance, performance measurement, benchmarking, benchmarking frameworks and associated themes.
 Following the review, a benchmarking framework was developed for Ghanaian contractors.
 The framework, the first of its kind in the Ghanaian construction industry will facilitate the benchmarking process amongst Ghanaian contractors.
 An implementation model was developed to facilitate the use of the benchmarking framework.
-The critical success factors and a suite of key performance indicators have been developed for Ghanaian contractors which have been incorporated into the benchmarking to enhance its usability.
-Finally a performance measurement system has been developed for Ghanaian contractor performance on projects and the Contractor Scorecard (ConsCor) which measures contractor organisational performance.
+The critical success factors and a suite of key performance indicators have been developed for Ghanaian contractors.
+The system comprises two tools - the Project Scorecard (ProScor) which is used for measuring contractor performance on projects and the Contractor Scorecard (ConsCor) which measures contractor organisational performance.